MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/stream-flat-file-idocs-in-sap-using-the-wcf-channel-model.md

 ---
 description: "Learn more about: Stream Flat-File IDOCs in SAP using the WCF Channel Model"
-title: "Stream Flat-File IDOCs in SAP using the WCF Channel Model | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Stream Flat-File IDOCs in SAP using the WCF Channel Model" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "WCF channel model, streaming flat-file IDOCs" ms.assetid: 5010e215-d8d0-47c8-93a6-20cfdeff2951
-caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Stream Flat-File IDOCs in SAP using the WCF Channel Model
 The [!INCLUDE[adaptersap](../../includes/adaptersap-md.md)] supports node-value streaming for the SendIdoc and ReceiveIdoc operations.
 These operations are used to send and receive flat-file (string) IDOCs to and from the adapter.
 In both of these operations, the data for the entire IDOC is contained in a string under a single node (\<idocData\>).
 For large IDOCs, streaming the IDOC data between the adapter and your code may save significant memory resources.